nystudio107/craft-fastcgicachebust/README.md

 FastCGI Cache Bust listens for elements being saved, and busts the entire FastCGI Cache automatically when that happens.

+FastCGI Cache Bust will also bust the entire FastCGI Cache whenever Template caches are deleted.

 You can also manually clear the FastCGI Cache via Craft's 'Clear Caches' tool

 ## FastCGI Cache Bust Roadmap